modalpdx/MC-USB/README.md

 stoppers as far as I'm concerned.*

-A board that should have all the hardware that you need to experiment with V-USB or any other software-based AVR USB stack on an ATTINY-85 MCU.
+A board that should have all the hardware that you need to experiment with V-USB or any other software-based USB stack on an ATTINY-85 MCU (current configuration, other MCUs may be implemented in future editions).

 The design of this board originated with the AVR/V-USB schematics found in Code and Life's AVR ATTINY USB Tutorial (linked below).
 I combined their schematics for